Germ-free animal: Fruit flies

 Fruit flies, specifically the Drosophila species, have been one of the most used model organisms.
 Drosophila species has mostly been used in the field of genetics.
 There are two main methods for yielding gnotobiotic or axenic flies.
 One of them is to collect the eggs and dechorionate them.
 A chorion is the outer membrane around the embryo.
 In aseptic conditions, the eggs are washed twice for 2.5 minutes each, in 0.6% sodium hypochlorite solution.
 They are then placed with the specimens cup in 90 ml of bleach.
 Following this, they are washed thrice in sterile water.
 The dechorionated eggs are then placed in vials containing sterile diet.

 The second method is by the use of antibiotics.
 Media, such as standard yeast-cornmeal diet, is supplemented with streptomycin or a combination of antibiotics.
 The concentration of the antibiotic is 400 μg/ml.
 Once the yeast-cornmeal diet has cooled, 4 ml of solution containing 10g of streptomycin dissolved in 100 ml of ethanol is added per litre of food.
 The media is then poured into vials and the freshly harvested eggs are transferred into the vials.

+Zebrafish

+Zebrafish (Danio rerio) are another animal model used in biomedical research that can be made germ-free.
+The simplest method of producing zebrafish embryos for use in generating germ-free zebrafish is natural breeding.
+However, during natural breeding the gametes are exposed to microbes in the intestinal contents of the adult fish as they pass through the cloaca.
+In order to reduce the gametes exposure to microbes, eggs and sperm can be removed from adult fish through surgery and then embryos can be created through in vitro fertilization.
+The embryos are then washed in solutions containing antibiotics, antifungals, povidone-iodine (PVP-I), and bleach to sterilize the surface of the chorion.
+The embryos can then be transferred to either a beaker set up in an isolator or a sterile cell culture flask or multiwell plate kept in an incubator.
+Since zebrafish live in an aquatic environment, they must be kept in zebrafish media that has been autoclaved and the sterile media is typically changed daily to prevent the build up of waste products.
+Once the larvae hatch they are fed sterile food.
+For experiments, germ-free larvae can be inoculated with microbiota sourced from zebrafish intestines or the media from conventionally raised fish.